cfgdemelo/flag-quiz-app/README.md

 # flag-quiz-app
 Academic app made for try new knoledge about Android.
-Not posted on Google Play yet.
+Not published on Google Play yet.